Jelani Peters

-Jelani Peters (born December 17, 1993) is a Trinidadian professional footballer who plays as a defender for USL Championship side Memphis 901.
+Jelani Peters (born December 17, 1993) is a Trinidadian professional footballer who plays as a defender.

 Playing career

 Club career

 Peters played 22 matches with W Connection during the 2016–17 season (18 in league, 4 in Champions League) before being loaned out to American second-tier side Toronto FC II in April 2017, after a preseason trial.

 He made his league debut with the team on April 7, appearing as a part of the starting XI in a 0–0 draw with the Rochester Rhinos.
 After another appearance against Ottawa Fury, Toronto FC II signed Peters to a permanent contract on May 19.
 Later that day, he played against Tampa Bay Rowdies, again in head coach Jason Bent's starting XI.

 In April 2021, Peters signed with Pittsburgh Riverhounds after a successful trial.

 On 20 January 2023, Peter moved to USL Championship side Memphis 901.
+He left Memphis following the 2023 season.